 The series offers Super Licence points to finishers in the top eight.

-However, it doesn’t grant as many points as F2/F3/Formula E. So, to earn 40 points over three seasons, which would lead to a seat in F1, means winning the title 3x in a row.
+However, it doesn’t grant as many points as F2/F3/Formula E. So, to earn 40 points over three seasons, which would lead to a seat in Formula 1, means winning the title three times in a row.
 Otherwise it wouldn‘t be a possibility without taking a side step into another series.

 Girls are only competing against other women, in vastly different circumstances.
 Instead of being a support to Formula 1, like F2/F3 are, drivers including Jessica Hawkins and Sarah Moore, are instead supporting DTM.